acend/quarkus-techlab/content/en/docs/02.0/22_implementing-rest.md

 {{% details title="Hint" %}}

-To get the full json output you have to add the `resteasy-reactive-jackson` extension and make sure the media type is set to json.
+To get the full json output you have to add the `rest-jackson` extension and make sure the media type is set to json.

 {{% /details %}}